starsfun/codeception/README.md

 ## Introduction

-A quick reference guide (cheat sheet) for Yii2, composer, routes and other useful bits of information.
+A quick reference guide (cheat sheet) for Codecept, composer, routes and other useful bits of information.

 ## Thanks for